tmaciazek/gpnn_synthetic/README.md

  ### 2. Retrieve the nearest-neighbour vectors.

+In this step, we retrieve nearest-neighbour vectors from their indices.
 For the $NNGP$-experiment, run the following bash script.
 ```
 for si in `seq 13 24`; do
     for seed in 0 1 2 3; do